heinaungtesting/product-data-generator/README.md

    ```bash
    cp .env.local.example .env.local
    ```
+   - `PDG_AUTH_USERNAME` and `PDG_AUTH_PASSWORD` gate access to the UI.
+Only requests with a valid login session can view pages or call APIs.
+   - `PDG_AUTH_SESSION_SECRET` is optional, but recommended to add extra entropy to the session cookie.
    - `AI_KEY` should be the secret token for your AI service.
    - `AI_AUTOFILL_URL` must point to the POST endpoint that accepts `{ englishName }` and returns localized fields.
 3. Start the development server: